 To help you identify what types of electrical panels are installed in your house, we have listed down their main features and the reason why they are so hazardous:

 Federal Pacific Electric Panels (FPE)

 In the years from 1950 to 1980, FPE was among the most popular electrical panels.
-Manufacturers where spread throughout the US and the panels were installed in almost every house.
-The reason why they are considered unsafe is because the circuit breaker of the panel usually fails to trip during circuit overload, which can cause a fire to erupt.
+Manufacturers were spread throughout the US and the panels were installed in almost every house.
+The reason why they are considered unsafe is that the circuit breaker of the panel usually fails to trip during circuit overload, which can cause a fire to erupt.

 Moreover, a few circuits still have power running through them, even when they are closed, which increases the chances of being electrocuted.
 You can easily identify FPE panels, as the name is usually written on the breaker box.
 If not, then you will find “Stab-Loc” written inside the box.

 A circuit breaker with a single bus allows you to shut off the power from the main source, which shuts down the entire house.
 The problem with a split-bus panel is that it does not have a single main disconnect.
 It has six breakers, which are divided into two groups.

 One breaker controls half the power and the other breaker supplies power to the remaining breakers.
 While the split-bus panel is not unsafe, in the past 40 years they have become unreliable.
 Just like FPE panels, the circuit breaker usually fails to trip in a time of need.
 You can easily identify this panel by the arrangement of the circuit breakers.

 The Pushmatic panel is different from the usual circuit breakers.
 Instead of having switches that flip right and left, they are operated by push.
 While they are not much of a fire hazard, they are quite obsolete, which means you cannot find repair parts for them.
 Moreover, the breakers are grease-fed, so without regular service, it’s difficult to operate them.